aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb-worksheets/binding-worksheet-to-a-customized-collection-object-using-gridweb/_index.md

 {{< /highlight >}}
 ### **Step 3: Binding a Worksheet with a Custom Collection**
 The process of creating a custom collection is complete.
-Now use the custom collection to bind to a worksheet in Aspose.Cells.GridWeb .
-First create a web form, add the GridWeb control to it and add some code.
+Now use the custom collection to bind to a worksheet in Aspose.Cells.GridWeb.
+First create a web form, add the GridWeb control to it, and add some code.

-To use the custom collection for binding, first create an object of the MyCollection class (created in the above step).
+To use the custom collection for binding, first create an object of the `MyCollection` class (created in the above step).
-Then create and add MyCustomRecord objects to the MyCollection object.
+Then create and add `MyCustomRecord` objects to the `MyCollection` object.

 {{% alert color="primary" %}}

-Are you're wondering why there wasn't a method in the MyCollection class for adding an MyCustomRecord object to the collection.
-Take another look at the above code and you'll notice that the MyCollection class is inherited from the CollectionBase class (that has implemented the IList interface which provides an Add method for adding an object to the collection).
-Use the IList class' Add method by upcasting the MyCollection object to IList.
+Are you wondering why there wasn't a method in the `MyCollection` class for adding **a** `MyCustomRecord` object to the collection?
+Take another look at the above code and you'll notice that the `MyCollection` class inherits from the `CollectionBase` class (which implements the `IList` interface and provides an `Add` method for adding an object to the collection).
+Use the `IList` class's `Add` method by up‑casting the `MyCollection` object to `IList`.

 {{% /alert %}}

-Finally, set the MyCollection object as the worksheet's data source and bind the worksheet with the collection.
+Finally, set the `MyCollection` object as the worksheet's data source and bind the worksheet with the collection.
 At this point, you can also create validation rules for the bound columns of the worksheet.

 **C#**